azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 To create and subscribe to a new Cognitive Services resource, use the **az cognitiveservices account create** command.
 This command adds a new billable resource to the resource group you created earlier.
 When you create your new resource, you'll need to know the "kind" of service you want to use, along with its pricing tier (or SKU) and an Azure location:

-Let us create a free tier **Language** service with the following command:
+Let us create a free tier **Language** service with the following command in **Azure CLI**:

 ```python
 az cognitiveservices account create --name aidevcollegeLanguage --resource-group our resource group  --kind TextAnalytics --sku F0 --location westeurope --yes
 ```

 This time we will use the Python SDK to use this service.
 Let's start with installing the _text analytics_ package.
-Copy the following snippet into a new cell in your `CognitiveServices.ipynb` notebook.
+Switch to your VM (or whatever you are using) and copy the following snippet into a new cell in your `CognitiveServices.ipynb` notebook.
 You might need to restart the kernel.

 ```
 pip install azure-ai-textanalytics